tobbensol/bobs-quest/README.md

 In this epic 2022 adventure, join Bob in his quest against bats and mice!
 Bob's Quest is a 2D platformer game, where players can move around, collect coins and interact with bats and mice.
 Play through different levels and explore different terrains and encounter different obstacles.
-Play alone or play with your friends with couch co-op multiplayer with up to three different players.
+Play alone or play with up to two people with couch co-op multiplayer.